 - The total amount of the expenses incurred with bonuses paid to managers or board members if the respective amount corresponds to more than 25% of the annual salary and exceeds EUR 27,500: 35%.

 - Payments made to open accounts of financial institutions in a jurisdiction with a clearly more favourable tax regime, unless proof is made that the operations effectively took place and do not have abnormal conditions or exaggerated amounts: 35%.

 All of the above-mentioned rates of autonomous taxation are increased by 10% if the taxpayer has tax losses in the tax year in which the expenses are incurred (this does not apply in the first and second years of activity).

-In 2021, a transitional provision applies to cooperatives, as well as micro, small and medium sized companies.
-It foresees that the aggravated autonomous taxation (10%) is not applicable in the following circumstances: (i) the taxpayer assessed taxable profits in one of the previous three tax years, having complied timely with the filing of the CIT return and the Annual Statement (IES) concerning the two previous tax years; or (ii) the activity started in 2020 or 2021, or those years correspond to the first or second year of activity.
+In 2021, a transitional provision applies to cooperatives, as well as micro, small, and medium-sized companies.
+It foresees that the aggravated autonomous taxation (10%) is not applicable in the following circumstances: (i) the taxpayer assessed taxable profits in one of the previous three tax years, having complied timely with the filing of the CIT return and the annual statement concerning the two previous tax years or (ii) the activity started in 2020 or 2021 or those years correspond to the first or second year of activity.